Reno Water Quality at a Glance

 Several factors can affect the taste of Reno’s water:

-• Seasonal variations: During spring runoff, higher river flows can change mineral content
+Seasonal variations: During spring runoff, higher river flows can change mineral content and treatment chemistry

-• Source switching: Some neighborhoods may receive different blends of surface water and groundwater depending on demand and operational needs
+Source blending: Some neighbourhoods may receive different blends of surface water and groundwater depending on demand and seasonal operational needs

-• Natural minerals: Reno’s water is moderately hard (containing calcium and magnesium), giving it a distinctive taste that some notice, especially newcomers
+Natural minerals: Reno’s water is moderately hard (containing calcium and magnesium), giving it a distinctive taste — particularly noticeable for newcomers from softer-water regions

 All these variations are normal and within safe limits.
-For those sensitive to taste or concerned about chlorination byproducts, refrigerating water or using a carbon filter can improve flavor.
+For those sensitive to taste or concerned about chlorination byproducts, a carbon filter or refrigerating water overnight can improve flavour significantly.
+See our filter recommendations for more options.

 What are the watering restrictions in Reno?